nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 02 The UNIX Architecture and Command Usage.markdown

     -   Windows commands work irrespective of the presence of whitespace between the command and its options unlike UNIX where whitespace is mandatory.

-    -   UNIX commands makes use of POSIX systems calls whereas Windows doesn't.
+    -   UNIX commands makes use of POSIX systems calls whereas Windows commands doesn't.

 ##